 I travelled with a wonderful team of guys who have travelled the world with me over the years.
 They would be the first to admit that though the years have been kind to them, they are not in peak condition and for the most part the other side of sixty.
 They would also agree that those facts probably handicapped their results.
 They still made impressive reading despite the fact we all agreed that to get the best from Astove one does need to be of reasonable fitness, ready to walk decent distances sometimes over craggy and sharp rocks and other times slippery situations as well as along and through surf.
 The walking over the rocks in the surf proved to be the most challenging of all.
 While we are on the subject of slight negatives, within ten minutes of the sun going down the mosquitoes come out in force.
 They try to combat them with spray but bottom line is, watch the sun go down and then go inside if you want to avoid being bitten.
 Easily done and that just about sums up the downsides – pretty much everything else was highly positive.

 After a night at the Eden Bleu near the airport one does the usual morning rendezvous at the IDC (Island Development Company) Terminal and weighs in – body, bags and all.
 Everyone worked hard to be at the right weight and we had no issues.
 There is usually some give and take but do not ignore the advice because you will need to reduce if the weight is too great.
 You realise how in the middle of nowhere you are when you fly for 45 minutes and land on the remote Alphonse Island and are then told the next leg is 90 minutes.
 You really are out there in the middle of the Indian Ocean (the most distant fishing atoll except Cosmoledo) but that is what makes it special and, let’s face it, good fishing.
 To be factual, Astove is part of the Aldabra Group of islands known as the Outer Islands of the Seychelles 1,041 km (647 miles) south-west of the capital of the Seychelles, Victoria, on Mahe Island.
 There is no record of human settlement on the island until 1760 when the frigate La Dom Royal was wrecked.
 The crew left for Mozambique leaving the slaves who formed a community.
-Since the slaves were picked up some years later, further human presence remained sparse until Mark Vickers-Carter and his American wife settled there and built a 14-room house and started a copra plantation in 1968.
-This came to an end in 1970 when Mark died in Kenya and his wife Wendy left in November of the same year.
+Since the slaves were picked up some years later, further human presence remained sparse until Mark Veevers-Carter and his American wife Wendy settled there and built a 14-room house and started a copra plantation in 1968.
+I have had the pleasure of chastting to the family.
+Wendy dired in March of this year (2018), her daughter Ming describes how they used to look on with some amusement as their father ‘ran up and down the shore like an idiot’ attached to a banana fish (bonefish) on a fly.
+The kids could not understand why he was bothering given the fact that they are totally inedible.
+They fished for their own breakfast, which they would cook up on the beach.
+This extraordinary life came to a sad end in 1970 when Mark died in Kenya where he went to have some dental work and Wendy left in November of the same year.
 In 2014, Astove was declared a nature reserve and the house was converted to the fishing lodge and named Coral House.

 My second day was spent in the lagoon.
 I waded with the guys in the morning and saw some great GTs and permit and caught plenty of bones.
 Then I walked all the way to the channel to fly the drone.
 I had great fishing on the walk there and saw huge numbers of fish coming out of the lagoon – lots of milkfish, permit, bones, GTs, Bluefin trevally etc. It was a marine park experience and I just enjoyed it and stopped fishing.
 I flew the drone and could only imagine the fish it was spying from above only to find that for some reason it had not autofocused at all…devastating!
 On day three, we poled our way to the channel from the lagoon and spotted no end of fish before arriving at the channel and catching a host of smaller GTs.
 In the afternoon, I walked back and had delightful bone fishing in the skinniest of water.
 This time the drone behaved itself.
 The guys continued to do very well with Slams and Super-slams every day with great triggers and GTs being caught.
 It was a credit to the guides who clearly would have preferred a team of fit 30-somethings ready to yomp for miles, but you have to hand it to them, everyone did well.